fabiotreze/AzureArcBRTips/labs/Lab7/readme.md

 ## Azure Arc SQL Instance - Tag Inheritance Script

-## Propósito
+## Purpose

-Este repositório contém um script PowerShell chamado **Azure Arc SQL Instance - Tag Inheritance**, criado para resolver **inconsistências na gestão de tags** em cenários de integração de **máquinas SQL com o Azure Arc**.
+This repository contains a PowerShell script called **Azure Arc SQL Instance - Tag Inheritance**, created to resolve **tag management inconsistencies** in scenarios involving **SQL machines integrated with Azure Arc**.

-**Por que usar este script?**
+**Why use this script?**
-Por padrão, a Instância SQL do Azure Arc **não herda automaticamente as tags** da VM do Azure Arc, o que pode dificultar o gerenciamento de recursos.
-Este script garante que as tags da VM sejam replicadas na Instância SQL associada, promovendo consistência e organização no ambiente Azure.
+By default, the Azure Arc SQL Instance **does not automatically inherit tags** from the Azure Arc VM, which can complicate resource management.
+This script ensures that the tags from the VM are replicated to the associated SQL Instance, promoting consistency and organization in the Azure environment.

-O script **`lab7_AzureArcSQLTags-Inheritance.ps1`** pode ser utilizado no **runbook** e está disponível na pasta **scripts** deste repositório.
-Você pode acessá-lo diretamente no link:
+The script **`lab7_AzureArcSQLTags-Inheritance.ps1`** can be used in a **runbook** and is available in the **scripts** folder of this repository.
+You can access it directly at the following link:
 [lab7_AzureArcSQLTags-Inheritance.ps1](https://raw.githubusercontent.com/fabiotreze/AzureArcDemo/refs/heads/main/scripts/lab7_AzureArcSQLTags-Inheritance.ps1).

 ---

-### Requisitos
+### Requirements

-#### Conta de Automação
+#### Automation Account
-- Os módulos **Az.Account** e **Az.ResourceGraph** devem estar instalados para o funcionamento correto do script.
+- The **Az.Account** and **Az.ResourceGraph** modules must be installed for the script to work correctly.
-- Uma **identidade gerenciada** (*managed identity*) deve ser configurada para a Conta de Automação, permitindo acesso seguro aos recursos necessários no Azure.
+- A **managed identity** must be configured for the Automation Account, enabling secure access to the required resources in Azure.

 #### Runbook
-- É necessário configurar um **agendamento** para o **runbook**, garantindo a execução automática do script em intervalos predefinidos.
+- A **schedule** for the **runbook** must be configured, ensuring the script runs automatically at predefined intervals.

 ---

-### Parâmetros
+### Parameters

-O script exige os seguintes parâmetros:
+The script requires the following parameters:

-- **ResourceGroupName**: Nome do grupo de recursos onde a Instância SQL do Azure Arc e a VM associada estão localizadas.
+- **ResourceGroupName**: The name of the resource group where the Azure Arc SQL Instance and the associated VM are located.
-- **SubscriptionID**: ID da assinatura do Azure onde os recursos estão registrados.
+- **SubscriptionID**: The ID of the Azure subscription where the resources are registered.
-- **tagName**: Nome da tag que será aplicada à Instância SQL do Azure Arc, com base nas tags configuradas na VM associada.
+- **tagName**: The name of the tag to be applied to the Azure Arc SQL Instance, based on the tags configured on the associated VM.

-**O que isso resolve?**
+**What does this solve?**
-Esses parâmetros garantem que as tags sejam sincronizadas corretamente entre os recursos do Azure Arc e suas VMs relacionadas, promovendo uma gestão de recursos mais eficiente e organizada.
+These parameters ensure that the tags are properly synchronized between the Azure Arc resources and their related VMs, promoting more efficient and organized resource management.

 ---

-### Nota
+### Note
-Certifique-se de que sua Conta de Automação e os recursos no Azure estão configurados corretamente antes de executar o script.
+Make sure your Automation Account and Azure resources are correctly configured before running the script.